software-2021-09-02-15-38-08-utc

 BGP Peering Session Overview

-A BGP neighbor relationship is called a peer relationship in BGP terminology, unlike OSPF and EIGRP, which implement their transport mechanism.
+In BGP terminology, a BGP neighbor relationship is called a peer relationship, unlike OSPF and EIGRP, which implement their transport mechanism.
 In place of TCP, BGP utilizes BGP TCP port 179 as its transport protocol.
 A BGP peering session can only be established between two routers after a TCP session has been established between them.
 Selecting a BGP session consists of establishing a TCP session and exchanging BGP-specific information to establish a BGP peering session.

 A TCP session operates on a client/server model.
 On a specific TCP port number, the server listens for connection attempts.
 Upon hearing the server’s port number, the client attempts to establish a TCP session.
 Next, the client sends a TCP synchronization (TCP SYN) message to the listening server to indicate that it is ready to send data.